 - Determining funding allocation to meet the five-year compact schedule

 The proposed water, sanitation, and drainage infrastructure improvements will aim to reduce widely prevalent fecal contamination in water resources and the environment.
 The project will include a plant to produce chemical disinfectant for the water supply, building Dili’s first central wastewater system.
 As a part of our assessment, our public health specialist developed a disease burden reduction model to estimate the impact of the proposed infrastructure interventions by:

 - Compiling available population, household, and disease rates

 - Identifying areas where diarrheal disease risk and diarrheal deaths averted is likely to be highest, based on qualitative assessment of risk factors for diarrheal disease

 - Estimating baseline disease burden and relative reduction from different infrastructure improvements

-Combining this information with the construction feasibility and cost, and coordinating with ongoing sector investments by others, MCC can make investment decisions for potential infrastructure improvements to reduce disease burden.
-Tetra Tech will produce a feasibility study, draft an environmental and social impact assessment, and a resettlement policy framework to support this effort.
+Combining this information with the construction feasibility and cost and coordinating with ongoing sector investments by others, MCC can make investment decisions for potential infrastructure improvements to reduce disease burden.
+Tetra Tech will produce a feasibility study and draft an environmental and social impact assessment and a resettlement policy framework to support this effort.

 Our feasibility study will determine the correlation between disease reduction and the infrastructure improvements; determine the optimum combination of subprojects that maximizes disease reduction and provides the greatest return for MCC investment; confirm that the program can be completed within the budget and the five-year compact period; accommodate future expansion; and support the critical MCC investment decision.